 Dilmurad posesses both quantitative and qualitative research skills combined with professional skills such as grant writing, project/programme management, monitoring and evaluation.
-He has an MA in Economics (with specialisation in Development Economics) from Waseda University and a BA in Economics from the Moscow State Institute of International Relations (MGIMO University).
+He has an MA in Economics (with specialisation in Development Economics) from Waseda University and a Bachelor’s degree in Economics from the Moscow State Institute of International Relations (MGIMO University).